 If you would like to apply for a variation to your Policy, please contact us so we can send you the relevant forms to complete.
-We will issue an update to your policy schedule or membership certificate to confirm the variation has been applied to your Policy.
+If we agree to the variation, we will issue an update to your policy schedule or membership certificate to confirm the variation has been applied to your Policy.